2 week North Island itinerary and travel guide

 These are my favourite places to explore in the North Island, covered in two weeks

-WINE, BEACHES, HOT SPRINGS — what more could you want from a road trip?
+Wine, beaches, hot springs.
+What more could you want from a road trip?

-You could argue that the South Island of New Zealand is more beautiful, but the North Island is as diverse as and has more pizazz in the form of geothermal activity and volcanic cones.
+You could argue that the South Island of New Zealand is more beautiful, and people definitely do.
+Including me.
+The South Island is stunning.

-I’ve driven laps around the North Island and still haven’t got sick of it.
+In all seriousness, I’ve driven laps around the North Island and still haven’t got sick of it.
 In this two week itinerary, I’ve included some of my favourite places to visit and things to do.

 The best things to see in the North Island are beaches, geothermal activity, and Maori cultural experiences.
 These are the things, in my mind, that really set the North Island apart from the South.